My Home Is In Foreclosure – What Should I Do?

-Naturally, because of the reasons outlined above, many homeowners are hesitant to sell their home.
-Others do not understand that they can in fact sell the home, cancel the mortgage and then start afresh financially.
+Naturally, because of the reasons outlined above, many homeowners are hesitant to sell their homes.
+Others do not understand that they can, in fact, sell the home, cancel the mortgage and then start afresh financially.

 Those who are facing foreclosure in Florida may want to consider putting up the house for a short sale.
 A short sale involves selling the home for less than what you owe on the mortgage payments.
 The bank has to agree to this type of sale, as it is the bank that takes the loss on the money.
 You will need to hire a good real estate investor to help you with this type of sale, as it involves not only marketing the house but also negotiating with the bank, filling out various forms and papers, etc.

 While there are a number of banks that resist short sales, most banks are willing to accept such a sale.
 Remember, there are not only foreclosure consequences for homeowners but for banks as well.
 Once a bank repossesses a home, it is responsible for the upkeep of the home until it is sold.
 Furthermore, the home is sold at a public auction and most banks do not make much or even any money off a home that is sold in this manner.

 Fast hour sales are in fact easier than short sales.
 Many real estate investment companies specialize in buying all types of housing, fixing the houses and then reselling them for a profit.
 All a person has to do is call the company, show a company representative around the house and then sign the needed papers.

 The downside of a fast sale is that a real estate investment company will usually only offer about seventy to eighty percent of what the house is actually worth.
 The offer will be even lower than this figure if the house is in poor condition and needs serious repair work.
 On the other hand, a fast house sale spares the homeowner from having to invest time and money in fixing up the home before selling it.